 |Alma Mater:||Southern Mississippi|

-Melissa Batie-Smoose is in her third season as the head coach of the Holy Cross volleyball program in 2017.
+Melissa Batie-Smoose is in her fourth season as the head coach of the Holy Cross volleyball program in 2018.
 She is the 10th head coach in the history of the program.

 During the 2016 season, Batie-Smoose led Holy Cross to its most victories since 2011 with a 10-19 overall record and 6-10 Patriot League mark.
 The team’s six conference wins tied for the school’s most league victories captured in a single season since joining the Patriot League in 1990.
 The Crusaders have tallied six conference wins just four other times (2000, 2004, 2011 and 2014), while their 10-19 overall mark stands as its best record in five seasons.